pedrocvm/weather_app/README.md

 	</kbd>
 </p>

-When performing a query, a Load Spinner was added until the results of the request became available.
+<p>When performing a query, a Load Spinner was added until the results of the request became available.</p>

 <p align="center">
 	<kbd>